teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 	For Linux:   ./standalone.sh -c standalone-teiid.xml
 	for Windows: standalone.bat -c standalone-teiid.xml

-2) copy the vdb and teiidfiles support files

-	*  mvn install -Pcopy-files

-3) setup the datasource
+2) setup the datasource

     * `mvn -Psetup-datasource jboss-as:add-resource`

-4) setup the resource adapter
+3) setup the resource adapter

     * `mvn -Psetup-rar jboss-as:add-resource`

-5) RESTART the jboss as server.
-Without using CLI to configure the resources, the resource isn't activated.
-		Therefore, jboss-as requires a restart.
+4) copy the vdb and teiidfiles support files

+    *  `mvn install -Pcopy-files1

-6)  Open the admin console to make sure the VDB is deployed
+5)  Open the admin console to make sure the VDB is deployed

     *  open a browser to http://localhost:9990/console

-7)  See "Query Demonstrations" below to demonstrate data federation.
+6)  See "Query Demonstrations" below to demonstrate data federation.

 ##################################
 #  Undeploy artifacts